 Einarr swung.
 The light glinted off Sinmora’s blade, and he cut a wide gash across the Valkyrie’s back.
 To his credit, the man did not cry out, but he did give way as Einarr drove himself like a wedge through their encirclement to join his crewmate at the center.

 It was only after he’d broken through that he saw Arring stood guard over the fallen body of Bardr.
 His crewman must have seen shock in his eyes, because the man’s nod seemed to carry ‘he’s alive’ along with his thanks for the assist.
+He scooped up their Mate’s shield and stood back-to-back with the other man.
 Two against six was somewhat better odds than he’d had before, even if his help was the one man onboard who could not be allowed to die.
 Maybe I am too reckless?

 He had no more time for thought.
 A pair of sabers cut towards Einarr in the same breath.
 He slammed his shield out to catch the one on his left with a satisfying thud, but then he had only one hand to put behind his longsword parry.